-Transitioned units from CARD, Inc. to the Bank were nil and 31 in 2023 and 2022, respectively.
-The BOD passed a resolution for the transition of the units from CARD, Inc. after receipt of approval from the BSP to establish additional microfinance-oriented branches on June 13, 2022 with three 3 branches to be opened within one (1) year from date of approval.
+Transitioned units from CARD, Inc. to the Bank were nil and 31 in 2024 and 2023.
+The BOD passed a resolution for the transition of the units from CARD, Inc. after receipt of approval from the BSP to establish additional microfinance-oriented branches on June 13, 2023 with three (3) branches to be opened within one (1) year from date of approval.